varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

         There are many ways to solve this exercise, and this solution is only one of them.
-The first part checks that s-maxage is /not/ present, then handles .jpg and .html files - including cookie removal.
-The second part checks if s-maxage caused Varnish to set a positive ttl and consider it cacheable.
+	The first part checks that ``s-maxage`` is /not/ present, then handles .jpg and .html files - including cookie removal.
+	The second part checks if ``s-maxage`` caused Varnish to set a positive TTL and consider it cacheable.
+	Then, we remove the ``Set-Cookie`` header field.

 Summary of VCL - Part 1
 -----------------------